 Using advanced security features and protocols such as 802.1X authentication, Active Directory® credential management, AES-128 content encryption, PKI authentication, TLS, SSH, and HTTPS, a DM NVX system delivers a true enterprise‑grade network AV solution engineered to fulfill demanding IT policies.

 The DM‑NVX‑351C is configurable to operate as either a network AV encoder or decoder:

 - As an encoder, the DM‑NVX‑351C allows the HDMI signal of the output of a switcher, computer, AirMedia® gateway, or other media source to be transmitted over the network to one or many decoders.1

 - As a decoder, the DM‑NVX‑351C receives the signal from a DM NVX encoder and feeds it to the input of a switcher or display device via the HDMI output.
 The decoder can quickly and easily switch between multiple encoders on the network alongside locally connected HDMI sources.1

-The DM‑NVX‑351C provides a versatile, cost‑effective solution for applications that require encoder and decoder operating modes in one card.
-The operating mode can be reconfigured dynamically in under 1 minute via a control system or web browser or via the DMF‑CI‑8 front panel.
+The DM‑NVX‑351C provides a versatile, cost‑effective solution for applications that require encoder and decoder operating modes in a single card.
+The operating mode can be reconfigured dynamically in less than 1 minute via a control system or web browser or via the DMF‑CI‑8 front panel.

 The DM‑NVX‑351C includes two HDMI inputs.
 Switching between the two inputs can be performed automatically using auto‑switching mode, programmatically via a control system, manually via the DMF‑CI‑8 front panel, or through a computer using a web browser.1